CUNY-CL/winter-camp/README.md

     2. What do you obtain when you run the following arguments through `get_cc`: 'L', 'a', ','?
     3. Print only the string version of the CharCase tag of `get_tc('L')`.
 Your expected output should be 'UPPER'.
     4. Which kinds of strings return the object <CharCase.DC>?
 (See line 21 in `case.py` to see what 'DC' stands for.)
     5. Read the python documentation for `unicodedata`, one of the imported libraries for this script.
-And more generally, read about `unicode` characters here: https://docs.python.org/3/howto/unicode.html.
-Why does the argument have to be a "Unicode character"?
+And more generally, read about [`unicode` here](https://docs.python.org/3/howto/unicode.html) Why does the argument have to be a "Unicode character"?

 - `def apply_cc(nunichar: str) -> CharCase:`

     1. What is the argument of `apply_cc`?
 What is the argument's type?
 What does `apply_cc` return?
     2. Apply CharCase.UPPER to the following strings: 'L', 'a'.
 Your expected output should be: 'L', 'A'.
-(HINT: Your second argument is an object returned by get_tc.)
+(HINT: Your second argument is an object returned by `get_tc`.)
     3. Repeat 12 with CharCase.LOWER.
 Your expected output should be 'l', 'a'.
     4. Write a snippet of code that iterates through the characters in 'latex' and applies the CharCases needed to get the output, 'LaTeX'.
-(TIP: You can use the zip() function to write a for-loop that iterates through two lists at the same time.)
+(HINT: You can use the `zip()` function to write a for-loop that iterates through two lists at the same time.)

  - `def apply_tc(nunistr: str, tc: TokenCase, pattern: Pattern = None) -> str:`

     1. What are the arguments of `apply_tc`?
 What are the arguments' types?
 What does `apply_tc` return?
     2. Apply TokenCase.LOWER to the following strings, 'Mr.', 'apple' 'LaTeX'.
 Your expected output should be 'mr.', 'apple', 'latex'.
-(HINT: You will need to use get_tc to create the second argument of this function.)
+(HINT: You will need to use `get_tc` to create the second argument of this function.)
     3. Do the same for TokenCase.UPPER.
 Your expected output should be 'MR.', 'APPLE', 'LATEX'.
     4. Do the same for TokenCase.TITLE.
 Your expected output should be 'Mr.', 'Apple', 'Latex'.

-#### Extracting token features to train the model.
+#### Extracting token features to train the model

-During the training phase, the model must be given a set of labelled token features which will be used to calculate the probabilities of all TokenCases in 'train.tok'.
+During the training phase, the model must be given a set of labelled token features which will be used to calculate the probabilities of all TokenCases in `train.tok`.
 Token features can include word context features including tokens that appear to the left and right of the token of interest, in addition to suffix features.
 For example, the labelled token features for the sentence, 'Nelson Holdings International Ltd. dropped the most on a percentage basis , to 1,000 shares from 255,923 .', will look like the following in **Figure 2**--

 ```
 TITLE   t[0]=nelson     __BOS__ suf1=n  suf2=on suf3=son